Home / Information / What Is A Non-Fault Accident?

 Even if all costs are recovered, insurers may still factor in:

-That’s why two people can have the same “non-fault” outcome, but see very different renewal jumps.
+That is why two people can have the same “non-fault” outcome but see very different renewal prices.

 What Happens When You Make a Non-Fault Accident Claim?